 The Lucy Faithfull Foundation is a UK child protection charity running programs to prevent child sexual abuse by working with offenders and those who are worried about their thoughts or behaviour towards children.
 Their initiatives include the anonymous Stop It Now!
 Helpline, the Stop It Now!
 Get Help website and campaign, providing self-help resources and information.
 Their deterrence campaigns clearly evidence that many offenders would seek help to change their behaviour, when they know help is available.

-The chatbot will disrupt people trying to access online child sexual abuse material, engage with them, alert them that their behaviour may be criminal and signpost them to counselling and intervention support offered by the Lucy Faithfull Foundation, to help them control their inappropriate sexual thoughts and behaviour.
+The chatbot disrupts people trying to access online child sexual abuse material, engage with them, alert them that their behaviour may be criminal and signpost them to counselling and intervention support offered by the Lucy Faithfull Foundation, to help them control their inappropriate sexual thoughts and behaviour.

 By combining the Lucy Faithfull Foundation’s expertise in working with offenders and potential offenders, with IWF’s experience of using technology to combat child sexual abuse content, the project has the potential to become a game-changing tool in protecting child victims of sexual abuse.